ml6team/fondant/README.md

-# Express
+# Fondant

-Express is a framework that speeds up the creation of KubeFlow pipelines to process big datasets and train [Foundation Models](https://fsi.stanford.edu/publication/opportunities-and-risks-foundation-models) such as:
+Fondant is a framework that speeds up the creation of KubeFlow pipelines to process big datasets and train [Foundation Models](https://fsi.stanford.edu/publication/opportunities-and-risks-foundation-models) such as:

 - Stable Diffusion